 Obstructive sleep apnea occurs when the muscles in the back of your throat relax too much to allow normal breathing.
-These muscles support structures including the soft palate, the uvula — a triangular piece of tissue hanging from the soft palate, the tonsils and the tongue.
+These muscles support structures including the back of the roof of your mouth (soft palate), the triangular piece of tissue hanging from the soft palate (uvula), the tonsils and the tongue.

-When the muscles relax, your airway narrows or closes as you breathe in and breathing may be inadequate for 10 to 20 seconds.
+When the muscles relax, your airway narrows or closes as you breathe in and breathing may be inadequate for 10 seconds or longer.
 This may lower the level of oxygen in your blood and cause a buildup of carbon dioxide.

 Your brain senses this impaired breathing and briefly rouses you from sleep so that you can reopen your airway.
 This awakening is usually so brief that you don't remember it.

-You can awaken with a transient shortness of breath that corrects itself quickly, within one or two deep breaths.
+You can awaken with shortness of breath that corrects itself quickly, within one or two deep breaths.
 You may make a snorting, choking or gasping sound.